steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 These are things we need to know before end users find out.

-The commands below list the minimum set of commands to run; any more you can think of will be wonderful.
+The commands below list the _minimum_ set of commands to run; any more you can think of will be wonderful.

 In fact, an ideal outcome of qualifying a upgrade is that you have some new commands to add to this list.

 In particular, we could benefit from a lot more fault injection to see how well the SDK recovers from problems.
-This is often hard to test because S3 has such great reliability and because all of us developers working with cloud storage have fast and reliable networks.
+This is often hard to test because S3 has such great reliability and because all us developers working with cloud storage have fast and reliable networks.
-In production enough requests are made to S3 through our code every day that many applications will actually encounter transient failures of the S3 end points, which need to be recovered from.
+In production enough requests are made to S3 through our code every day that many applications will actually encounter transient failures of the S3 end points, all of which need to be recovered from.

-And people running this code are often doing it remotely, often through proxy, and sometimes to other S3 endpoints
+Furthermore, people running this code are often doing it remotely, including through proxy, which adds a whole new way for things to fail.

-It is always interesting when doing this to enable IOStatistics reporting:
+It is always interesting when doing the CLI testing to enable IOStatistics reporting:
 ```xml
 <property>
   <name>fs.iostatistics.logging.level</name>